-Risk: The proposed road closure and road dedication do not occur.
+30. Risk: The proposed road closure and road dedication do not occur.

 Likelihood Consequence Rating

 Unlikely Moderate Low

 Action/ Strategy

-Demonstrate that a f that the road reserve that substantial costs the road reserve. will not match what was constructed.
-[Demonstrate
+Demonstrate that a failure to adjust the road reserve boundary will mean that the road reserve will not match what was constructed.
+Demonstrate that substantial costs would be incurred by the City in relocating services to the road reserve.

-- 31. The road reserve for Wimbridge Road north of the Woodlupine Brook as it currently stands is misaligned.
+- The road reserve for Wimbridge Road north of the Woodlupine Brook as it currently stands is misaligned.
 It is best practice to address such misalignments where possible.
 The proposal to amend the road reserve boundary will result in aligned boundaries either side of the Woodlupine Brook.
 Further, it will result in the road reserve matching what has been constructed. - 32.
 The Cell 9 Wattle Grove Structure Plan shows Wimbridge Road being straight between Hale Road and The Promenade.
 The proposal will result in the cadastral boundaries of the road reserve matching the road as shown in the Structure Plan. - 33.
-In the event that the proposed road closure and dedication of road does not occur: - a) the road reserve will be misaligned; - b) services will be located outside the road reserve; - c) a light pole will not be located within the road reserve and the City will need to arrange for an easement to be granted over the land on which the light pole is located; and - d) the Cell 9 Wattle Grove Structure Plan will need to be amended to match the cadastral boundaries of the road reserve. - 34.
+In the event that the proposed road closure and dedication of road does not occur: - a) the road reserve will be misaligned; - b) services will be located outside the road reserve; - a light pole will not be located within the road reserve and the City will need to arrange for an easement to be granted over the land on which the light pole is located; and - d) the Cell 9 Wattle Grove Structure Plan will need to be amended to match the cadastral boundaries of the road reserve. - 34.
 The Wimbridge Road road reserve boundary must be adjusted to ensure correct boundary alignment, and to avoid the substantial costs of relocating services that would be incurred by the City if the road reserve does not match what was constructed.
 It is recommended that Council support the proposed road closure and dedication of road.

 - 1. Request the Minister for Lands to permanently close that portion of the Wimbridge Road, Wattle Grove road reserve shown delineated and marked as "Proposed Road Closure Area" on the plan attached hereto as Attachment 1. - 2.
-Request the Minister for Lands to dedicate as road reserve that portion of Lot 3001 on Plan 51030, being part of Reserve 48404, shown delineated and marked as "Proposed Road Dedication Area" on the plan attached hereto as Attachment 1.
+Request the Minister for Lands to dedicate a road reserve that portion of Lot 3001 on Plan 51030, being part of Reserve 48404, shown delineated and marked as "Proposed Road Dedication Area" on the plan attached hereto as Attachment 1.